Updated: Sep 9

 That evening, we all go to watch some dancing in the ritual hall.
 Zarkima says something to me that sticks, and I can re-imagine her saying it to me even now – “Dancing is what they do often, it makes them happy.
 [She] is not rich, nor is [she] poor, but [she] loves her life and is happy”.

 When you hear those types of powerful words, you cannot help but reposition yourself and how you think.
 I mean, if I think back even to some conversations I had in Aleppo about starting over, I have to remind myself that I need to look at life sometimes more simply.

 And maybe that’s it.
 I have to let go of the wild expectations.
 I cannot save the world right away.
 I cannot make everyone happy.
 I cannot even maybe make myself fully happy.
 But, maybe taking small steps will get me somewhere.
 So fine, I am dealing with the trauma of packing up my old life and having to re-start over.
-A billion people out there have to start over and re-invent their lives.
-If they have the strength and resilience to do it, so can I. Suicide does not have to be the only option.
+A vast majority of the world's population has had to start over and re-invent their lives.
+If they have the strength and resilience to do it, so can I. I don't have to be a construct of my mental health issues.

 Two days to 2020, and despite having spent the last few days in a cloud of misery at times, I feel a slight spark of optimism.
 Who knows, maybe this will be the year.
 Maybe this will be the decade where I finally do everything for myself and not for others.
 I say that every year because I am cliché, but seriously who knows.
 Maybe by the end of 2020, I will have finally done something in this life that makes me love myself again.
 I have more to say on Pakistan, but I need to take a pause for now.
 I’ll write again in 2020.